dougeby/IntuneDocs/intune/certificates-scep-configure.md

 ##### Download, install, and configure the certificate connector

 > [!IMPORTANT]
 > The Microsoft Intune Certificate Connector **must** be installed on a separate Windows server.
 It can't be installed on the issuing Certificate Authority (CA).
+It **must** also be installed on the same server as the Network Device Enrollment Service (NDES) role.

 1. In the [Azure portal](https://portal.azure.com), select **All services**, filter on **Intune**, and select **Microsoft Intune**.
 2. Select **Device configuration** > **Certification Authority** > **Add**